Hallelujah78/crossword-app/NOTES.md

 ![alt text](image-2.png)
 - getLetter returns undefined instead of a SharedLetter type

-- we call `createUniqueLetterList` which expects sharedLetter to be of type SharedLetter, but we have passed in undefined because there is no shared letter where 4 Down instersects with 9 Across
+- we call `getUniqueIntersectingLetters` which expects sharedLetter to be of type SharedLetter, but we have passed in undefined because there is no shared letter where 4 Down instersects with 9 Across

 ## The Fix:
 - changed the getLetter code to return a sharedLetter if sharedLetter.letter !== undefined